paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

   validators within a group at a relay-parent can send each other `Statement` messages for any candidates within that group and based on that relay-parent.
 - This is referred to as the "cluster" mode.
+  - Right now these are the same as backing groups, though "cluster" specifically refers to the set of nodes communicating with each other in the first phase of distribution.
 - `Seconded` statements must be sent before `Valid` statements.
 - `Seconded` statements may only be sent to other members of the group when the candidate is fully known by the local validator.